mjtanner-github/03-JavaScript-Homework/Readme.md

   - Iterate the number of characters indicated by the user.
   - Typecast the array to a string.

-* Number of characters, 8 - 128
+* Solicit the desired number of characters, 8 - 128, from the user.

 The user is prompted for the number of desired random characters using prompt box: